Castle Rock (Stephen King): Ace Merrill

-John "Ace" Merrill is a psychopathic, cruel bully who appears in "The Body", "The Sun Dog", and Needful Things.
+John "Ace" Merrill is a psychopathic, cruel bully who appears in "The Body", "The Sun Dog", "Nona", and Needful Things.
 In "The Body", Ace is the leader of some bullies who torment Gordie Lachance, Chris Chambers, Teddy Duchamp, and Vern Tessio.
 He later attempts to murder them after they find the body of Ray Browers, so that Ace and his gang will get the credit.
 Chris scares Ace and his gang off by threatening them with a handgun.
 As an adult, Gordie sees that Ace has become an alcoholic, overweight millworker and takes pleasure in seeing his tormentor so miserable.
 By the time of "The Sun Dog", Ace has been sent to Shawshank State Penitentiary and disowned by his only remaining family, his uncle Pop Merrill.
 In Needful Things, Ace returns to his hometown, on the run to avoid being murdered by two drug dealers over unpaid debts.
 Ace now holds a grudge against Sheriff Alan Pangborn for being the one to arrest him.
 Ace becomes the right-hand man of Leland Gaunt, a demon who provides Ace with cocaine and the implications of buried treasure in exchange for procuring guns for him.
 In the climax of the novel, Ace and Buster Keeton team up at Gaunt's behest to wreak havoc.
 Merrill holds Pangborn's girlfriend Polly Chalmers at gunpoint when Gaunt and Pangborn confront each other, only to be shot in the head by Norris.

 Merrill is played by Kiefer Sutherland in Stand by Me and Paul Sparks in the television series Castle Rock.